Copyright © 2020, 2023 Philadelphia Church of God

 “But the priests the Levites, the sons of Zadok, that kept the charge of my sanctuary when the children of Israel went astray from me, they shall come near to me to minister unto me …” (Ezekiel 44:15).
 When most of God’s people rebelled against God during the Laodicean falling away in this end time, the sons of Zadok remained loyal to God’s government.
 They clung to God’s truth and to the teaching about David’s throne.

 These verses clearly show what these faithful saints’ obedience and loyalty mean to God.
 God gives the sons of Zadok great distinction and special responsibilities within the temple.
 He wants them to know where they will be stationed in that temple: in a chamber that faces north.
 This is detailed information.
 Ruling from that temple with Christ, these glorified saints will be on the highest level of spiritual leaders.
 Only they will come near to God.

 God must prepare these very elect leaders before the headquarters temple is built.
 He has been doing so throughout the ages.
-But it appears most of them are from this end time, when Satan is the god of this world (2 Corinthians 4:4).
+But it appears most of them are from this end time.
 Only the Philadelphians from the last two Church eras and some firstfruits from previous eras will rule from Jerusalem.
 The Laodiceans lose that precious reward.

 The sons of Zadok are the only ones delivering God’s message in these latter days!
 God gave these sons of Zadok this vision of His love for Jerusalem, and they took hold of it.
 That is why they receive such a wonderful reward!
 Clearly there are many individuals in God’s Kingdom who will hold offices of greater authority.
 But as a body and as a group, the Philadelphians receive a truly unique and spectacular reward!
 We must qualify for these positions today.